Pakistan court frees on bail accused mastermind of Mumbai attack - lawyer

-ISLAMABAD A Pakistani court freed on bail on Friday Zaki-ur-Rehman Lakhvi, accused of plotting a 2008 militant assault on India's financial capital Mumbai that killed 166 people, his lawyer said.
+ISLAMABAD A Pakistani court freed on bail on Friday a man accused of plotting a 2008 assault on India's financial capital Mumbai that killed 166 people, his lawyer said.

 The move provoked a sharp rebuke from India, which warned that relations between the two nuclear-armed neighbours were deteriorating.
 The United States said it was "gravely" concerned by the court move.